chazzka/clanekforest/clanek.md

 ### Proposed novelty isolation forest enhancement
 In this section, we propose a new approach for making forest detect novel observations.
-The proposed service is able to make
+The proposed enhancement takes the basic idea of forest of trees with depths, but is taking it further to make i